Victoria's bushfire planning and building framework

 3. Building regulations

-- that development in declared Bushfire Prone Areas is assessed at the building permit stage to determine the level of construction required to respond to the local bushfire hazard, with all new development to be constructed with ember protection at a minimum
+- require that development of new residential buildings, schools, child care centres, hospitals, aged care facilities and associated buildings in declared Bushfire Prone Areas is assessed at the building permit stage to determine the level of construction required to respond to the local bushfire hazard, with such buildings to be constructed with ember protection at a minimum

-- ensuring that where a matter is addressed as part of the planning application under the Bushfire Management Overlay the assessment need not be repeated at the building permit stage.
+- provide that, where a matter is addressed as part of the planning application under the Bushfire Management Overlay, the assessment need not be repeated at the building permit stage.
 This is sometimes referred to as the single site assessment.

 4. Vegetation exemptions for bushfire protection